sjmulder/tvcap/README.md

 =====
 Capture and dump multicast IPTV streams.

-My TV provider KPN uses multicast forl live TV on their set top box.
+My TV provider KPN uses multicast for live TV on their set top box.
 This stream can be captured with a packet sniffer and stored or piped to a video player: